F3Set/F3Set/annotation-tool/README.md

-# Tennis Labelling Tool
+# $F^3Set$ Labelling Tool

-This tool is designed to assist in labelling doubles tennis via a Gradio Interface.
+This tool is designed to assist in labelling $F^3$ events for different applications via a Gradio Interface.

 ## Installation